Logging in to the vCenter Server 5.0 Web Client fails with the error: unable to connect to vCenter Inventory Service (2017750)

 Note: The URL specified should be https://vCenterServer.domain.com:10443

-When you log in to vCenter Server, Health Status does not report any error
+- When you log in to vCenter Server, the Health Status does not report an error.

 - In the ds.log file, located at C:\ProgramData\VMware\Infrastructure\Inventory Service\Logs\, you see the error: